 Business culture is not about writing fancy words on a piece of paper and then occasionally reminding your workforce about them.
 You need to set an example by practising what you preach and reinforcing the types of actions and behaviours you want to see.
 You do not need to incentivise corporate culture with financial rewards, although that’s also an option.
-You simply want to recognise people who live up to the standard and provide regular feedback.
+You simply want to recognize people who live up to the standard and provide regular feedback.
 Honest feedback when people get it right, and wrong, will lead to healthy company culture.

 A healthy workplace culture leads to business success

 Figuring out what is your ideal company culture is worth it.
-Today’s employees want to be part of organisations that have aligning values and practices.
+Today’s employees want to be part of organizations that have aligning values and practices.
 Healthy company culture will make it easier to attract talent and hold on to it.

 When it comes to setting a healthy company culture, the key is putting words into action.
 It is not enough to have a document detailing what you aspire to me, you also want to showcase that in practices and actions – from how you draw your contracts to how you manage your teams.
-Take time to think about the values your organisation holds dear and support your team in showing those values in action every step of the way.
+Take time to think about the values your organization holds dear and support your team in showing those values in action every step of the way.